wojdyr/fityk/doc/fit.rst

 Nonlinear Optimization
 ----------------------

 This is the core.
-We have a set of observations (data points), to which we want to fit a *model* that depends on adjustable parameters.
+We have a set of observations (data points) to which we want to fit a *model* that depends on adjustable parameters.
 Let me quote `Numerical Recipes <http://www.nrbook.com/a/bookcpdf.php>`_, chapter 15.0, page 656):